-The Water Framework Directive was agreed by all individual EU member states in 2000, and its first cycle ran from 2009-2015.
-The Directive runs in 6 year cycles, so the 2nd Cycle runs from 2016-2021.
+The Water Framework Directive was agreed by all individual EU member states in 2000, and its first cycle ran from 2009 – 2015.
+The Directive runs in 6-year cycles, so the second cycle runs from 2016 – 2021.

-Having one Framework for water quality for all of the 4,933 waterbodies in Ireland, and all the others across Europe, allows us to compare our results, and see what works to help us make sure all our surface and ground water achieves at least Good Status, and no deterioration occurs.
+Having one framework for water quality for all 4,933 waterbodies in Ireland, and all those in Europe, allows us to compare our results.
+By doing this, we can see what works, which helps us to make sure all our surface and ground water achieves at least ‘good’ status, and no deterioration occurs.

-Groundwater has just 2 statuses – Good and Poor.
+Groundwater has just two statuses – Good and Poor.